Nguyen-Hoang-Nam/please/README.md

 Remember to grant executable mode by `chmod +x please`

+### Dependencies

+- Jq

 ## Usage

+This tool is test in Ubuntu and may work in MacOS, if you use Window then please use this with WSL2.

 Firstly, you need to create a `please.json` file to store configuration then all child directories will recognize it unless there is nearer `please.json` file